10DownPro/service-now-urgent-incident-notification-workflow/README.md

 I made sure the Networking Operations group had a working email address so alerts could be received.
 <img width="1261" height="596" alt="Group Record" src="https://github.com/user-attachments/assets/b41df41f-bcea-4438-86da-64cab62eb503" />

-**✅ UI Policy: Warn When Network Incidents Aren’t Marked Critical** I created a UI Policy to add an extra layer of accountability.
+**✅ UI Policy: Warns Users When Network Incidents Aren’t Marked Critical** I created a UI Policy to add an extra layer of accountability.
 It checks for network related incidents that aren’t marked as “Critical.”
 If someone sets the category to “Network” but chooses a lower priority, the system will show a warning directly on the form.

 What It Does: